dipanshukaushal/custom-armor/README.md

 # Custom Armor for Aternos Players [ IN-PROGRESS ]

-🎮 This repository includes custom armor models and data packs that can be used by Aternos players without needing to upload server-side mods/plugins or resource pack.
+🎮 This repository includes custom armor + weapons and data packs that can be used by Aternos players without needing to upload server-side mods/plugins or resource pack.
+This Project is inspired by Hypixel's Skyblock Mode

 ## 🔧 How to Use this ( you can skip to 6 if you already have installed ItemTag & ItemEdit server )